 2018 brought about major expansion for The Gathering Place when we opened our Deerfield Valley satellite location in West Dover, Vermont to better meet the needs of the Deerfield Valley.
 This site would not have been possible without the generosity and support of the Towns of Dover, Wilmington and surround area.

-The Gathering Place serves families at two Windham County locations.
+The Gathering Place serves families of Windham County and surrounding areas at our Brattleboro location.

 Our Brattleboro center is located in a spacious Victorian-era mansion in a community neighborhood.